NVlabs/Deep_Object_Pose/readme.md

 ## Installing

-We have tested on Ubuntu 16.04 with ROS Kinetic with an NVIDIA Titan X with python 2.7.
+We have tested on Ubuntu 16.04 and 18.04 with ROS Kinetic and Lunar with an NVIDIA Titan X and RTX 2080ti with python 2.7.
 The code may work on other systems.

 The following steps describe the native installation.
 Alternatively, use the provided [Docker image](docker/readme.md) and skip to Step #7.